 Horror Madness: Death Proof vs. Scream

-In this volume of Horror Madness, we explore what makes a final girl and why that matters, as two knowing slasher parodies face off.
+In this edition of Horror Madness, we explore what makes a final girl and why that matters, as two knowing slasher parodies face off.

 In one corner there’s Wes Craven’s Scream: